 Living in the unexplored territory of the Mosslands, the Mossland Monster is a gigantic cartoon monster that attacks anyone who dares to enter its territory.
-Despite its massive size, the Mossland Monster is able to disappear into the surrounding moss and remain unseen.
+Despite its massive size, the Mossland Monster can disappear into the surrounding moss and remain unseen.
 However, even when he is invisible, he can see others.
 Besides this power, it is capable of shooting beams from its eyes that turn anything they touch into moss.
-The creature also has the ability to regenerate cut-off limbs, making it a nightmare to fight.
+The creature also can regenerate cut-off limbs, making it a nightmare to fight.

 14. Sulley from Monsters, Inc.